What is biomass energy?

 1. Renewable source of energy

-Gas, coal, and oil can take millions of years to form, and we are burning through supply faster than we can produce it.
+Gas, coal, and oil can take millions of years to form, and we are burning through this energy supply faster than we can produce it.
 Oil supplies are draining, and it is predicted that we will run out of fossil fuels during this century.
-Renewable energy is the only solution.
+Renewable energy production is the only solution.
 As long as plants are growing on this planet, there will always be fuel for a biomass boiler.
+That said, the use of biomass for energy is a no-brainer to help boost electricity production and offset the negative impacts of climate change.

 2. Carbon Neutral